Rozanova/Native-App-UX-Course/Syllabus.md

 ##### In-class:

 * Intro to Sketch app and Invision.
-* Lecture: [Personas](http://opendesignkit.org/methods/personas/) and competitive audits.
+* Lecture: Go over secondary research and competitive audits.
-* In-class activity: Use interviews and secondary research to craft personas and start on competitive audits.
+* In-class activity:  Preliminary paper prototypes (or [POP by Marvel](https://marvelapp.com/pop/_ if you prefer) then testing in groups.
+Start on competitive audits.

 ##### HW:
-* Finish personas.
+* Conduct secondary research about your topic.
+[Here's how](https://www.designkit.org/methods/21).
 * Finish competitive audits.
+* Add some more inspirations to the mood board on are.na based on your findings so far.
 * Post all relevant links(blog and/or are.na) to [Weekly Assignments document](https://docs.google.com/document/d/1YNxX5W69mKBNEXMsRS5N9qab15BsAwzGitfKVnQnIKg/edit?usp=sharing)